· · ·

 Preparing the Vegetables

 Using a knife and cutting board, slice the celery.
-Slice and dice the onion.
+Slice and dice the sweet onion.

 I like to use both sliced and diced onion for this recipe for even more texture.
 You may substitute a sweet yellow onion for the red onion.
 I prefer using sweet onions in my dishes, as they don’t make my eyes water as badly as other onions.